 Finding: Mitigation Measure CR-3 will prevent any significant impact from disturbance of undiscovered human remains.
 Implementing this Mitigation Measure for cultural resources impact is feasible and enforceable.
-Based upon the Final EIR and the entire record, the CJPA finds that the potentially significant project impact identified in Impact CR-3 will be mitigated to a less-than-significant level by the implementation of Mitigation Measure CR-3.
+Based upon the Revised Final EIR and the entire record, the City and County find that the potentially significant project impact identified in Impact CR-3 will be mitigated to a less-than-significant level by the implementation of Mitigation Measure CR-3.
 Changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant effects of the project on the environment (Pub.
 Res.
 Code §21081(a)(1); Cal.
 Code Regs. §15091(a)(1)).

-Rationale: Mitigation measures CR-3 would reduce potentially significant impacts on uncovering human remains to a less-than-significant level by providing direction on who to notify in the event human remains are found.
+Rationale: Mitigation Measure CR-3 will reduce potentially significant impacts related to the potential disturbance of undiscovered human remains to a less-than-significant level by providing direction on what to do and who to notify in the event human remains are found.

-Impact GEO-1: Expose People or Structures to Potential Substantial Adverse Effects Involving Strong Seismic Ground Shaking or Seismic-related Ground Failure, including Liquefaction.
+Impact GEO-1: Expose People or Structures to Potential Substantial Adverse Effects Involving Strong Seismic Ground Shaking or Seismic-Related Ground Failure, Including Liquefaction.